Tutorial: Web Testing (RVL)¶

 This is the message that will be displayed in the report.

-Now we need to replace the first parameter with the output from the result of the Amsterdam
+Now, we need to replace the first parameter with the output from the result of the Amsterdam

-checking.
-To do this, change the Condition on the second row from: param1 == param2 to output1 == param2 and press TAB to move away from the condition cell:
+check.
+To do this, change the Condition on the second row from param1 == param2 to output1 == param2 and press TAB to move away from the condition cell:

 Notice how Rapise automatically changed the second row from Param to Action.

-Now in the TBD cell next to the Action type, choose the Amsterdam object name and the GetInnerText action from the dropdown lists.
-Finally change the param2 string from TBD
+Now, in the TBD cell next to the Action type, choose the Amsterdam object name and the GetInnerText action from the dropdown lists.
+Finally, change the param2 string from TBD

 to the expected value Amsterdam